-The Hardwick Sewer Department serves 582 customers, covering the same area as the water lines.
+The Hardwick Sewer Department serves 582 customers, covering an area similar to the water lines.
 The Hardwick Sewer Department, like the Water Department, is funded entirely by user fees and receives no money from the Town General Fund.
 The wastewater treatment facility is an aerated lagoon system built in 1980.
 It has a rated capacity of 371,000 gallons of domestic sewage per day.